arb1ona/blog_app/README.md

-The front-end: Error messages and flash helpers(hash)
+The front-end: Updating articles functionality